 - American Corporate Partners (ACP): American Corporate Partners is focused on helping returning veterans find their next careers through one-on-one mentoring, networking, and online career advice.

 - C.O.D.E. – Call of Duty Endowment: The Call of Duty Endowment uses a performance-driven approach to fund organizations delivering the highest standards of quality and cost-efficient veteran job placement services.
-In addition to supporting its grantees, the Endowment is committed to highlighting high performance in the veteran employment space through its Seal of Distinction program, which provides both a $30,000 prize and national recognition to winners of the award.
+In addition to supporting its grantees, the Endowment is committed to highlighting high performance in the veteran employment space through its Seal of Distinction program.
+It provides both a $30,000 prize and national recognition to winners of the award.

 - G.I.
 Jobs: Since 2001, G.I.
 Jobs has offered articles, tips, and online tools to help those transitioning from the military to explore different career and post-secondary education options.
 They provide specific, how-to advice on everything from choosing a college to writing a resume and interviewing.
 A great place to find transition-related content is their blog for military veterans.

 - Helmets to Hardhats: Helmets to Hardhats connects National Guard, Reserve, retired, and transitioning active-duty military service members with skilled training and quality career opportunities in the construction industry.
 The program is designed to help military service members successfully transition back into civilian life by offering them the means to secure a quality career in the construction industry.

-- The Veterans Employment Center: Veterans Affairs services provides resources for finding new job opportunities, starting or growing your business, building your resume, and connecting with employers who want to hire veterans.
+- The Veterans Employment Center: Veterans Affairs services provide resources for finding new job opportunities, starting or growing your business, building your resume, and connecting with employers who want to hire veterans.